DroneDB/docs/docs/registry/admin/production.md

 ## Running from source

-Registry is written in C# on .NET 9 platform and runs natively on Linux, Windows, and macOS.
+Registry is written in C# on .NET 10 and runs natively on Linux, Windows, and macOS.
-To install the latest .NET SDK see the [official download page](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
+To install the latest .NET SDK see the [official download page](https://dotnet.microsoft.com/en-us/download/dotnet/10.0).
 Before building registry ensure you have `ddblib` in your path, if not, download the [latest release](https://github.com/DroneDB/DroneDB/releases) and add it to `PATH`.

 Clone the repository: